-Has it been more than 14 days since the purchase date?
-Returns more than 14 days after purchase will either not be accepted or may be up to the discretion of a PetSmart store manager.
+Can you return fish to PetSmart?
+Yes.
+Live or dead fish can be returned to PetSmart within 14 days of purchase.
+Returns more than 14 days after purchase either will not be accepted or may be approved on a case-by-case basis at the discretion of a PetSmart store manager.

 Can You Return Other Animals to PetSmart?

-Cats and dogs adopted via PetSmart’s adoption program may also be returned, but return policies vary by shelter.
+Cats and dogs adopted via PetSmart’s shelter partnership adoption program may also be returned, but return policies vary by shelter.
 For more information, you will need to contact the store where you got the animal.